Practical Implications of Public Key Infrastructure for Identity

-National Institute of Standards and Technology (NIST): A US Government agency that defines and publishes standards.
+National Institute of Standards and Technology (NIST): A US Government agency that defines and publishes various standards.
 One department within NIST, the Computer Security Resource Center (CSRC), publishes the Federal Information Processing Standards (FIPS) series.
-While these standards are only mandatory for US Government Agencies, they are widely recognized as de-facto standards globally.
+While these standards are only mandatory for US Government Agencies, many countries recognize them as de-facto global standards.

-Non-person entities: Any unique combination of hardware, software firmware (e.g., device) that utilizes the capabilities of other programs, devices, or services to perform a function.
-Non-person entities may either act independently or on behalf of an authenticated individual or NPE.3
+Non-person entities (NPE): Any unique combination of hardware and software firmware (e.g., device) that utilizes the capabilities of other programs, devices, or services to perform a function.
+Non-person entities may act independently or on behalf of an authenticated individual or another NPE.
+3

 Online Certificate Status Protocol (OCSP): A protocol that allows a client to query the Certificate Authority or a Validation Authority for the status of an individual certificate rather than downloading a CRL.